NearNodeFlash/NearNodeFlash.github.io/docs/guides/user-containers/readme.md

 If a container fails (non-zero exit code), the Kubernetes software implements retries.
 The number of retries can be set via the `retryLimit` field in the container profile.
-If a non-zero exit code is detected, the Kubernetes software will create a new instance of the pod and try again.
+If a non-zero exit code is detected, the Kubernetes software creates a new instance of the pod and retries.
 The default number of retries for `retryLimit` is set to 6, which is the default value for Kubernetes Jobs.
 This means that if the pods fails every single time, there will be 7 failed pods in total since it attempted 6 retries after the first failure.